 The schedule is roughly as follows, although there is some flexibility within this format:

 - Courses run from 9am to 6pm each day with about an hour’s break at lunchtime during which I can take my 20-minute ‘siesta’.

-- The first 2 days are spent making the components for the chairs, using the processes of cleaving, shaving, tenoning and steam-bending.
+- Days 1 & 2 are spent making the components for the chairs, using the processes of cleaving, shaving, tenoning and steam-bending.

-- With the aid of a tight schedule for drying the components, the following 2 days are spent assembling the chairs.
+- Day 3 will allow time to keep making components, while with the aid of a tight schedule for drying the components, most people are likely to make a start on assembling the chairs.

-- The last day is spent weaving the seat, usually with Danish cord, weaving patterns that have evolved on my courses over the years.
+- Day 5, which is spent weaving the seat, usually with Danish cord; weaving patterns that have evolved on my courses over the years.

-The cost of the chair-making ash plus seating materials as well as hot drinks and a light lunch are included in the course fee of £480.
+This includes all tuition, as well as the cost of the chair-making ash logs plus seating materials as well as hot drinks and a light lunch.

 What will you take away from a green wood Chair-making course?